Visits to Bangkok shouldn’t feel like you’re on a stopover before continuing with the rest of your trip to Thailand.

 Stop 8: Baiyoke Sky Hotel

-If you have the energy for some cocktail times, consider ending things on a fancy note with drinks at the Baiyoke Sky Hotel, a short walk from your dinner options above.
+If you have the energy for some cocktails, consider ending things on a fancy note with drinks at the Baiyoke Sky Hotel, a short walk from your dinner options above.

-Leave a day on your three-day Bangkok itinerary to get out of the city and explore all that surrounds the city with one of a number of fantastic day trips at your disposal.
+Leave a day on your three-day Bangkok itinerary to get out of the city and explore all that surrounds the city.
+You have some fantastic day trips at your disposal.

 - Hikers will love Bangkok’s easy access to lush Khao Yai National Park or Phetchaburi.